strimzi/proposals/056-zk-kraft-migration.md

 Before migrating to KRaft, the cluster must be upgraded to Kafka version minimum of 3.5.0 with `inter.broker.protocol.version` set to “3.5”.

-Furthermore, the running Apache Kafka cluster should not be using JBOD because in this case the migration to KRaft is not supported.

 ### Migration

 The migration process is semi-automatic which means having the user driving the process by interacting with the operator (mostly via annotations and custom resources creation/deletion) which is in charge to do the rest (i.e. nodes re-configuration, rolling, checking migration status, ...).

-> NOTE: this kind of approach is already in place for the Kafka version upgrade.

 Assume the following prerequisites, with a ZooKeeper based Kafka cluster defined by: